 Non-greasy formula with Vitamin E, Aloe, and Green Tea Extract replenishes moisture and absorbs quickly into the skin.
 Light enough to wear every day.

 The product also contains Vitamin E, Aloe and Green Tea extract, presumably for their reputed soothing, moisturising and anti-ageing properties.
-These ingredients are not ‘active ingredients’ in the ‘therapautic goods’ sense.
-Their inclusion enables Olay to suggest they provide moisturising and anti-ageing effects without directly attributing them with these properties.
+These ingredients are not active ingredients in the therapeutic goods sense.
+Their inclusion enables Olay to suggest that they provide moisturising and anti-ageing effects without directly attributing them with these properties.

 Cosmeceuticals are not recognised as a category by regulatory authorities in Australia, the USA or the EU.
-These products ‘sail close to the wind’.
 If they were scientifically shown to have effects that go below the skin surface then, by law, they should be classified as therapeutic active ingredients and regulated as drugs.
 It is therefore unwise of a company to make specific physiological claims for them when they are included in a product.

 - Tocopheryl Acetate